intelops/website/content/english/blog/beyond-digitization-redefining-mortgage-lending-with-app-modernization/index.md

 Tailored to the unique requirements of mortgage lenders, our low-code, auto-code generation platform, [Compage](https://intelops.ai/compage/), facilitates application modernization through the adoption of cloud-native technologies.

-This platform adopts 'shift left' and 'shift smart' approaches, automating the development process for rapid, secure code delivery.
-This enables lenders to continuously innovate, transition to modern, cloud-based solutions, and enhance customer experiences while maintaining consistent security standards.
+1. **Shift Left and Shift Smart Approach**: Automate the development process to ensure rapid and secure code delivery.
+Innovate continuously, transition to cloud-based solutions, and enhance the customer experience while maintaining security standards.

-Compage brings security and compliance considerations into the early stages of development, allowing for the prompt detection of potential vulnerabilities.
-Its intelligent automation and integration streamline the development process, ensuring the timely delivery of high-quality, reliable code.
-Additionally, the platform simplifies the creation and implementation of RESTful interfaces, enabling swift and effective integration of modern functionalities into applications.
+2. **Security and Compliance**: Integrate security and compliance in the early stages of development for the prompt detection of vulnerabilities.
+Utilize Compage’s intelligent automation and integration capabilities to streamline the development process, ensuring the timely delivery of high-quality, reliable code.

-The standardization of development processes through Compage addresses issues like technical debt and skill gaps, which previously hindered lenders' efforts to modernize applications.
-With Compage's standardized platform, there is less need for highly specialized skills, allowing teams with varying expertise levels to contribute effectively and consistently to the development process.
+3. **Simplified RESTful Interfaces**: Develop RESTful interfaces to facilitate the integration of modern functionalities into applications.
+4. **Tackle Technical Debt and Skill Gaps**: Standardize development processes to minimize the need for specialized skills, enabling developers and engineers of various expertise levels to contribute effectively.

 ## Stay Future-ready With GenAI for Mortgage Lending